Vaccines for Thailand Travel 2026: What You Need to Know Before You Go

 Don’t forget travel insurance: Even with all the right vaccines and precautions, accidents and unexpected illnesses can happen.
 A good travel insurance policy can cover emergency medical care, hospitalization, or even expensive treatments like rabies post-exposure shots.
 For peace of mind, check out my detailed guide to travel insurance for Southeast Asia travelers or what to know about insurance coverage if you’re pregnant and traveling.

-Q: Is Japanese Encephalitis vaccine necessary for a 2-week trip to Thailand?
+Do I need Japanese Encephalitis vaccine for a 2-week trip?

-A: Yes, but protection may not be complete.
-Some vaccines need multiple doses.
-Even last-minute, a single dose of hepatitis A or typhoid can still offer helpful protection.
+Yes, but protection may be incomplete.
+Even one dose of Hepatitis A still provides meaningful protection.

 Rural countryside in Thailand where extra vaccines like Japanese encephalitis may be recommended.